sohag-mbstu-ict/Backend_Developer_Assessment/README.md

 # Deployment to pythonanywhere
 I have deployed this app to pythonanywhere free server.
+Unfortunately selenium webdriver does not work on free pythonanywhere server.But It works successfully on my local pc.
 The link is : https://productdetails.pythonanywhere.com/
 # Dependencies:

 Django